MarshallMultispreadDaniel/Dealer-Portal-Spec/DealerPortalSpec.md

 ## Sale - Notifications

-- all admins receive a notification when sale status is updated to Accepted?
+- All admins receive a notification when sale status is updated to Accepted?

 ## Sale - UI